yanqishi1/FlowerIdentify/README.md

-# Describe
+# Description
 This is a application of flower identification.

-The algorithm was based on CCT[https://arxiv.org/abs/2104.05704].
+The algorithm is developed based on CCT[https://arxiv.org/abs/2104.05704].

-The accuracy of it can reach 99.76%, which is state-of-art performers.
+And the accuracy of it can reach 99.76%, which is state-of-art performance.

 # How to use